-Seattle Highway Construction Accident Lawyers
+Legal Help After A Highway Construction Accident

 A staggering number of fatal accidents have occurred on highway construction projects in the Seattle area.
-With Washington ranked as one of the ten worst states for road conditions, many roadway upgrades are long overdue.
+With Washington ranked as one of the 10 worst states for road conditions, many roadway upgrades are long overdue.

-As reported by Seattle Business, federal funding for the state falls well below the amount paid to other states with better road systems, making traffic safety problems challenging for the city, county, and state agencies tasked with keeping the roads safe.
+As reported by Seattle Business, federal funding for the state falls well below the amount paid to other states with better road systems, making traffic safety problems challenging for the city, county and state agencies tasked with keeping the roads safe.
 Unfortunately, the many construction zones in the Seattle area are the location of serious or fatal accidents.

 Highway work crews work in very dangerous conditions.
 Work zone construction sites on Seattle’s busiest routes have led to a frightening uptick in serious and fatal injuries to workers and commuters traveling these routes.
 The Federal Highway Administration reports that work zone fatalities have reached the highest rate in 15 years.

 The FMCSA (Federal Motor Carrier Safety Administration) reveals that large trucks are involved in one third of all fatal crashes taking place in work zones.
 Since 2010, work zone accidents have increased 44%.
-Fatal work zone accidents include rear-end accidents (24%), collisions with commercial vehicles (33%), and fatal accidents in which speeding was a factor (31%), as reported by the Federal DOT.
+Fatal work zone accidents include rear-end accidents (24%), collisions with commercial vehicles (33%) and fatal accidents in which speeding was a factor (31%), as reported by the federal DOT.

 The injuries sustained when a highway worker is hit by a moving vehicle can range from serious to fatal.
 Some of the most common injuries sustained by workers on highway projects in Seattle include: